-- The Markets+ proposed approach is to allocate congestion based on the portion of rights each market participant owns on the constraint where congestion is collected - This differs from the EDAM model where tie points were used between BAs to determine the allocation of revenue between two BAs, splitting revenue into internal congestion revenue within a BA (kept by that BA), and transfer revenue between two BAs (split 50/50 between the BAs)
+- We apply the Markets+ proposed approach is to allocate congestion based on the portion of rights each market participant owns on the constraint where congestion is collected for market transactions between members. - Congestion on transactions internal to a member's system (to serve native load) is assumed to on transmission owned or controlled by the local TSP and all internal congestion is allocated to the local TSP. - This differs from the EDAM where tie points were used between BAs to determine the allocation of revenue, splitting revenue into internal congestion revenue within a BA (kept by that BAA), and transfer revenue between two BAs (split 50/50 between the BAAs).